Girl killed in 'rape-murder fantasy' endured life of abuse

-The 14-year-old Pennsylvania girl who was raped, tortured and killed at her adoptive mother’s house had been abused or neglected in at least three homes during her short life.
+A 14-year-old Pennsylvania girl raped, tortured and killed at her adoptive mother’s home had been abused or neglected in at least three homes during her short life.

-A lawyer for Grace Packer’s birthparents tells The Associated Press they lost custody of the toddler over allegations that other adults were sexually abusing their children.
+A lawyer for Grace Packer’s birth parents told The Associated Press they lost custody of the toddler over allegations that other adults were sexually abusing their young children.

-Grace was adopted by adoption worker Sara Packer only to have Packer’s husband go to prison after molesting Grace at age 9.
+Grace was then adopted by adoption worker Sara Packer when she was 3, only to have Packer’s husband go to prison after molesting Grace when she was 9.
+He also was found guilty of raping a 15-year-old foster child.

-Authorities near Philadelphia this week charged Sara Packer and a later boyfriend with killing Grace in a “rape-murder fantasy” carried out over many hours.
+Authorities near Philadelphia this week charged Sara Packer and a boyfriend with killing Grace in a “rape-murder fantasy” carried out over many hours.

 Most Read Stories